NIKZIK/twino-hm/README.md

 npm run start
 ```

-## You can build the project and host it
+## You can build the project and host it to localhost:3001
 ```
 npm run build
 npm run start